Îles des Saintes: 19th century

-Guadeloupe island was also conquered on 26 February 1810 by the British..
-The French Governor Jean Augustin Ernouf was forced to capitulate.
+Guadeloupe was invaded in February 1810 by the British, and Governor Jean Augustin Ernouf was soon forced to capitulate.
 By a bilateral treaty signed in Stockholm on 3 March 1813, Sweden promised the British that they would make a common front against Napoleon's France.
 In return, the British would have to support the ambitions of Stockholm on Norway.
 Pragmatically, Karl XIV Johan indeed understood that it was time for Sweden to abandon Finland (lost in 1809) and to spread the kingdom westward.
 Besides, Great Britain offered the colony of Guadeloupe to Karl XIV Johan personally to seal this new alliance.

 Under the Treaty of Paris signed on 30 May 1814, the United Kingdom accepted to give Guadeloupe back to France.
 King Karl XIV Johan of Sweden retroceded Guadeloupe to France and earned in exchange the recognition of the Union of Sweden and Norway and the payment to the Swedish royal house of 24 million gold francs in compensation (Guadeloupe Fund).
 However, the French only came back to les Saintes on 5 December, when the General Leith, commander in chief of forces in the West Indies and governor of the Leeward Isles accepted it.

 The new governor of Guadeloupe and dependencies, the Commodore Sir Comte de Linois and his deputy governor Sir Eugène-Édouard Boyer, Baron de Peyreleau, sent by Louis XVIII to repossess the colony were quickly disturbed by the return of Napoleon I in April 1815 (Hundred Days).
 A conflict broke out between Bonapartists and monarchists.